Fire-Wise Landscaping on a Budget

 Add gravel to Zone 0 (low cost)

-Screen vents (low cost)
+Screen vents with 1/8-inch mesh (low cost)

-Remove highest-risk plants (low to medium cost)
+Remove highest-risk plants like juniper (low to medium cost)

 Create hardscape fuel breaks (medium cost)